-The entrance north of the mosque has a gate (Gate D).
-As regards the oblong shape, it is a split gate, made of rockstone.
+THE ENTRANCE north of the mosque has a gate (Gate D).
+As regards the oblong shape, it is a split gate, made of rock stone.
 The measurement of the gate is smaller than those of the staircase.
 The front part of the gate is on the north.
-As the courtyard of the mosque is situated on a higher level than the courtyard in front of the gate, there is a staircase leading to this gate.
+As the courtyard of the mosque situates on a higher level than the courtyard in front of the gate, there is a staircase leading to this gate.
 There are nine steps.
-There is a stairwing from the bottom of the steps to about the middle.
+There is a stair wing from the bottom of the steps to about the middle.
 The split gate can be divided into three parts (foot, body, top).
-There is no difference between both half of the split gate.
+There is no difference between both halves of the split gate.
 Its front part has a wing which protrudes from the upstanding panel of the foot.
-The upper part of the stairwing is straight and level.
-From this corner comes a part which bends down and becomes straight.
+The upper part of the stair wing is straight and level.
+From this corner comes part which bends down and becomes straight.
 To this end, comes another downward curving part.

 On the bent surface is a triangular tumpal decoration.
-The foot of the wing is decorated with panels with small straight lines, forming a side plied up.
+The foot of the wing is decorated with panels with small straight lines, forming a side piled up.
 Its profile seems a jar.
 On the straight panel is an oblong rock decoration of small frames with antefixes at the corners.
 The foot of the gate consists of straight panels and cremated, due to the change of the thin straight frames.
 The upper part of the foot has a toothed decoration and is closed in by thin straight frames.

-In profile, the split gate has protruding planes which is caused by the upright standing planes of foot and body.
+In profile, the split gate has protruding planes which are caused by the upright standing planes of foot and body.
 The side of the gate forms in this way corners.
 The body of the gate has the same shape on the front and backside.
-From the toothed plane come thin frames which are gradually receding, the higher they come.
+From the toothed plane comes thin frames which are gradually receding, the higher they come.
 There are five frames.
 After these frames, follow level planes with straight lines and half rounds.

-The upright standing plane is enclosed by many thin frames, the same measurements as the frames on the bottom part of the gate.
+The upright standing plane encloses by many thin frames, the same measurements as the frames on the bottom part of the gate.
 The difference lies in the arrangement.
 The bottom frames of the right upstanding plane of the body go inwards, while the upper frames of the same plane go outwards.
-In this way, there is an upright standing plane of the body which is rather receding, and there are below and have it frames which form a pyramid.
+In this way, there is an upright standing plane of the body which is somewhat receding, and there are below and have it frames which form a pyramid.
 The planes of the front part of the gate are repeated on the sides, making the body of the gate wider and protruding, and forming real corners.
-The sides of the gate on its both halves are connected by a panel of stairwings.
-The stairwings are simple in shape.
+A panel of stair wings connects the sides of the gate on its both halves.
+The stair wings are simple in shape.
 The bottom of the wings is supported by the floor of the courtyard of the mosque.
-The upper part of the stairwing has a flat form and ends in a half round, which again ends in lower frames with four triangle holes.
-The lower frame is connected with the front side of the top of the circular wall of the mosque.
-In the middle of the stairwing is a plane in the shape of an oblong with corners outside forming a trapeze.
+The upper part of the stair wing has a flat form and ends in a half round, which again ends in lower frames with four triangle holes.
+The lower frame connects with the front side of the top of the circular wall of the mosque.
+In the middle of the stair wing is a plane in the shape of an oblong with corners outside forming a trapeze.